-The Company ensures that it has allocated sufficient Capital through its ICAAP report in order to mitigate the negative balance protection risk.
+The Company shall ensure that sufficient Capital through its ICARAP report will be allocated in order to mitigate the negative balance protection risk.

 9. Risk Transferring Arrangements

 'Risk transfer arrangement' is defined as the transferring of risk and liability to a third party.